 The Town of Medfield provides a variety of food waste composting alternatives to residents.

-For more information about detailed Food Waste Drop-Off at the MTS.
+For detailed information about Food Waste Drop-Off at the MTS click here

 For more information from the Mass DEP website on composting at home.